-- A First Day Calling protocol. - Follow up phone calls and other methods of communication like SMS, email, app notifications etc. - Weekly attendance reports and individual attendance reports for analysis for patterns and trends. - Close monitoring of our identified disadvantaged pupils' attendance for comparison with their non-pupil premium counterparts. - RAG (red, amber, or green) attendance letters issued at the end of every term.
+A First Day Calling protocol.

+- Follow up phone calls and other methods of communication like SMS, email, app notifications etc. - Weekly attendance reports and individual attendance reports for analysis for patterns and trends. - Strategies to support young carers and children with a social worker. - Close monitoring of our identified disadvantaged pupils' attendance for comparison with their non-pupil premium counterparts. - A regular attendance section in the school newsletter. - RAG (red, amber, or green) attendance letters issued at the end of every term.